 Plantar Fasciitis: Heel Pain and Other Symptoms

 Well, guess what: you don’t have to stop exercising while you recover from plantar fasciitis.
-You just have to follow my rehab suggestions, including stretches for heel pain.
+You just have to follow our rehab suggestions, including stretches for heel pain.
 Then, switch up your exercise routine to not aggravate your plantar fascia.

 Sounds complicated?
 It's actually pretty simple.
 But if you're now sure what to do, one great place to start that new routine is in the pool!